umts/pvta-multiplatform/doc/deploy/android.md

       $ ionic platform rm android
       $ ionic platform add android
   ```
-  *Steps 4-10 can be done in terminal and easily automated.
-See [Ionic's docs](http://ionicframework.com/docs/guide/publishing.html)*

 4. Open the project in Android Studio, where the Android project root is at `platforms/android/`.

 5. Follow the [official Android docs' guide](https://developer.android.com/studio/publish/app-signing.html#release-mode) for generating a signed `apk`.
 PVTrAck-specific details can be found in the [signing keys doc](android-keys.md).

-7. Navigate to where your new APK is.
+6. Navigate to where your new APK is.

-8. In the [Google Play Developer Console](play.google.com/apps/publish), follow the instructions for uploading a new APK.
+7. In the [Google Play Developer Console](play.google.com/apps/publish), follow the instructions for uploading a new APK.

-9. Rejoice! :party:
+8. Rejoice! :party: